rubayahasansinthiya-lab/Network-Security/python-packet-sniffer-full-guide.md

 ---

-*This guide is based on a video tutorial about building a packet sniffer in Python.
-It has been rewritten in simple, easy-to-understand English for beginners.*

----

 <a id="part-4"></a>

-# How to Unpack an IPv4 Packet in Python (Easy English Guide)
+# How to Unpack an IPv4 Packet in Python

-This guide explains, in simple English, how to unpack an **IPv4 packet** — the data that lets your computer talk to other computers on the internet (like Facebook, YouTube, or Reddit).
+This guide explains, how to unpack an **IPv4 packet** — the data that lets your computer talk to other computers on the internet (like Facebook, YouTube, or Reddit).

 ---